 The BBC has loads of new content to stream on iPlayer, as it attempts to keep pace with heavyweight streaming companies.
-These include classic box sets, such as all six series of popular 'bent copper' drama Line of Duty, plus Wallander, French & Saunders, Waking the Dead and The Missing.
+These include classic box sets, such as all six series of popular 'bent copper' drama Line of Duty, plus Waking the Dead, Doctor Who and Gavin & Stacey.

 This is all on top of its existing collection of box sets, including Fleabag, Luther and Sherlock.